tallforasmurf/PPQT2/extras/sphinx/index.rst

 If the count agrees with what you expect, click OK.
 If it seems too many or too few, click Cancel.

+You can Undo a global replace with Edit>Undo or ^z.

 .. _regular expression:

 Regular Expression Support